oinume/create-scheduled-milestone-action/README.md

 # create-scheduled-milestone-action

 A GitHub Action which can create a milestone with given title, state, description and due date.
+This GitHub Action is inspired by [github-action-create-milestone](https://github.com/marketplace/actions/create-milestone).
+The action doesn't support setting due_on and state so I created another one.

 ## Options